MrApplejuice/xwiimote-mouse-driver/docs/source/index.rst

 1. A WiiMote; the thing shown in the image above.

-2. A Linux computer with a working connection and the `hid-wiimote` kernel driver running.
+2. A Linux computer with a compatible bluetooth device and the `hid-wiimote` kernel driver running.
+I have no clue which bluetooth devices are compatbile and which are not, but I have seen mainly older bluetooth dongles not being able to detect the WiiMote.

 3. A standalone Wii sensor bar.
 This is one that works without a Wii console.
    There are USB-powered or battery powered sensor bars out there hat one can